Prepping and Preparedness 2 -Overview

-“Prepping and Preparedness 2” is a level of being prepared for 1-month.
+“Prepping and Preparedness 2” is a level of being prepared for at least 1 month, up to several months if you take it that far, before going after Level 3 (1 year).

-Level-2 builds upon the topics discussed in Level-1 and I will not be repeating those details with the exception of expanding the topics where necessary.
+Level-2 builds upon the topics discussed in Prepping Level-1.
+And I will not be repeating those details, with the exception of expanding the topics where necessary.

-That said, there are a few additional preparedness topics that I will include here because the presumption of being prepared for up to 1-month implies that the disaster event is more serious and requires additional thinking and preparation.
+That said, there are a few additional prepping topics that I will include here.
+Because the presumption of being prepared for up to 1+ months implies that the disaster event is quite a bit more serious.
+It requires additional thinking and preparation.

-If you have met the requirements to graduate from level-1, chances are that you’re interested to go further now that you’ve established a baseline.
-Prepping and preparedness is rather contagious in that as you achieve more personal readiness, you start to feel more independent, confident, and liberated.
+If you have met the requirements to graduate from level-1, chances are that you’re interested to go further now.
+You have already established a baseline.
+Prepping and preparedness is rather contagious.
+As you achieve more personal readiness, you start to feel more independent, confident, and liberated.
 It’s a good feeling!
+Self reliance.

 So lets get going and make it to the next level!